dseres/trying_kubernetes/README.md

 # trying_kubernetes

+The purpose of this repository to document the process and result of learning Kubernetes.
+My main objective to deploy a  Gitea service with replicated MariaDB on a Kubernetes cluster.

 ## docker images
-Currently the docker image is ready to operate in master-slave configuration.
+Currently a MariaDB docker image is ready to operate in master-slave configuration.
 Image is based on latest [official mariadb](https://hub.docker.com/_/mariadb) image.

 The master and the slave mysql servers will use the same image, you can choose between modes by defining MARIADB_REPLICATION_SERVER_TYPE environment variables.